murex/Kata-BowlingGame/QuickRetrospective.md

 - We injected the fake terminal as a method parameter
 - We followed a bottom-up approach

+- We moved the dependency further inside the code
+- We made the calls more granular
+- We used Mockito for mocks, mockito is already kind of a spy library

 ## LEARN
 _`What did we learn?`_

 - String.startWith method
 - Java doesn't initialize the strings, we need to add = ""
 - It made us think of ApprovalTests

+- how to create mocks with Mockito
+- .var shortcut in IntelliJ

 ## PUZZLE
 _`What still puzzles us?`_